kyle782/Eventile/GitHubPages/PROJECTPLAN.md

 **_Event Categories_** <br>
   Events will be sorted by categories depending on the categorization in the given API.
 When a user signs up for a profile, they will be asked to pick categories of events that they are interested in.
 They then will have a homepage dashboard filled with events pulled from various major event websites that will display events related to their interests.

   >_Implemented in Stage 2 using Eventbrite's categories.
-Categories are represented by a groovy domain and when a user is   created, they are given the opportunity to add interests representing categories._
+Categories are represented by a groovy domain and when a user is   created, they are given the opportunity to add interests representing categories.
+There are also subcategories within each given category_

 **_Sorting Events (by location, price, ect.)_** <br>
   Users can sort their displayed list of events depending on a specific criteria or filter that they choose.
 This can be done on any page and allows for users to see events in descending order depending on the filter that they chose.